JustinDPerkins/Aspera-TM/content/00_Introduction/_index.md

 {{% notice warning %}}
 <p style='text-align: left;'>
 The examples and sample code provided in this workshop are intended to be consumed as instructional content.
-These will help you understand how various Trend Micro - Cloud One, AWS services, and IBM Aspera can be used together to build a secure solution while demonstrating best practices along the way.
+These will help you understand how various Trend Cloud One, AWS services, and IBM Aspera can be used together to build a secure solution while demonstrating best practices along the way.
 </p>
 {{% /notice %}}